wallin/neo4j-browser/README.md

 ## Run Neo4j

-The tools directory has a small [SBT](http://www.scala-sbt.org) project which builds and runs a local Neo4j server.
+The tools directory has a small SBT project which builds and runs a local Neo4j server as a "test" application.

-    $ ./tools/sbt run
+    $ ./tools/sbt test:run

 ## Develop